 - Michigan, 780

-Weather and economic growth is forecasted to contribute to growth in these states, according to hvacclasses.org.
+Weather and economic improvement is expected to fuel increases in these states, according to hvacclasses.org.